“A healthier California where all receive equitable, affordable, and quality health care.”

 Innovation – A new idea, method or device

 “Innovation” typifies what HCAI does.
-For example, HCAI’s Cal-Mortgage Program and Health Professions Education Foundation are healthcare accessibility extenders that are unique in state government.
+For example, HCAI’s Cal-Mortgage Program is a healthcare accessibility extender that is unique in state government.
 HCAI’s Facilities Development Division is known throughout the world for its cutting edge work on health facility structural and functional safety.
 Although HCAI is not the only state department in the nation that collects or analyzes health data, many consider HCAI’s Healthcare Information Division to be the best at what it does.
 HCAI’s Healthcare Workforce Development Division has also garnered repeated accolades for leading the nation in a proactive effort to develop the health workforce.

 Teamwork – Each doing a part for the good of the whole